Questions and answers

 - Renovations will not be carried out on the Atelier 5 building, and the building will be closed, resulting in the loss of 2,000 m2 of exhibition space.
 The Kunstmuseum will no longer be in a position to maintain the exhibition programme and presentation of the collections in accordance with its service agreement.
 International lending of artworks would grind to a halt owing to the poor delivery situation.
 Likely consequences of a limited offering: sponsorship income and third-party funds plummet, new bequests are not received.
 The museum no longer fulfils contractually agreed requirements (foundation charters, associated foundations) and has to cut back on its art education programmes for schools.
 The private funds secured for the “Kunstmuseum Bern of the future” project are dropped.
 Canton Bern suffers damage to its reputation.

 - The existing buildings are renovated and continue to operate as before.
 The exhibition space will not be smaller than it is today, but the promise to become an open and barrier-free museum connected to the city cannot be fulfilled.
-The delivery situation remains unchanged – the museum will be isolated from international art lending, and the existing exhibition programme cannot be continued.
+The delivery situation remains unchanged, the museum will be isolated from international art lending, and the museum will be unable to continue the exhibition programme followed to date.
 Operating costs remain high.
-The provision of rooms for education and mediation does not meet contemporary requirements.
+The provision of rooms for education and outreach do not meet contemporary requirements.
 Hodlerstrasse is not upgraded or revitalised and the city is not connected to the slope of the Aare River.
-The opportunity to raise private funds for this project is limited; the CHF 30 million from Hansjörg Wyss is forfeit.
-Renovation options without any additional benefits cost around CHF 75 million and thus approx. CHF 20 million less than the expansion project with the new building.
+The opportunity to raise private funds for this project is limited; the 30 million francs from Hansjörg Wyss is forfeited.
+As only a small amount of private funds can be generated for a renovation, the renovation option will cost around 71 million francs as at 2024 without providing any additional benefits to the canton – around 10 million francs less than the winning project.

 Yes.
-The agreement between the Wyss Foundation and the Kunstmuseum Bern Foundation was duly signed in April 2022.
-The agreement with the Wyss Foundation is based on the basic “Kunstmuseum Bern of the future” concept from 2021.
-The key elements of this concept involve expanding the zone under consideration to include the building complex of the Stettler Building, Atelier 5 building and Hodlerstrasse 6 (with building rights granted by the City of Bern as benefactor) as well as the upgrading of Hodlerstrasse with a new traffic concept and rearrangement of the Metro-Parking car park’s entrance and exit.
+The agreement between the Wyss Foundation and the Kunstmuseum Bern Foundation was duly signed in April 2022 and transferred to the Wyss Foundation Europe in April 2025.
+The agreement with the Wyss Foundation Europe is based on the basic “Kunstmuseum Bern of the future” concept.
+The key elements of this concept involve expanding the zone under consideration to include the building complex of the Stettler Building, Atelier 5 building and Hodlerstrasse 6 (with building rights granted by the City of Bern as benefactor) as well as the upgrading of Hodlerstrasse with a new traffic concept and rearrangement of the Metro Parking car park’s entrance and exit.
 The overall concept was developed in a collaborative effort and the respective property developers will cover the costs.
 The Kunstmuseum Bern Foundation intends to fund the museum buildings with a cantonal contribution and the support of Hansjörg Wyss as well as other private donors and foundations.
 The city will cover the costs for public spaces and streets.

 The Communal Parliament and City Council wish to contribute to the success of the “Kunstmuseum Bern of the future” project in several different ways.
 To enable the planned renovation, they have decided to transfer building rights to the portion of the building at Hodlerstrasse 6 to the Kunstmuseum Bern Foundation at no charge.
-This is possible because the current tenant, the Bern Cantonal Police, intends to set up a new police centre in Niederwangen.
-Furthermore, the city plans to upgrade Hodlerstrasse in sync with the planned new museum building; part of that includes moving the exit of the Metro-Parking car park to a different location and making a coordinated effort to press ahead with efforts to redesign Bärenplatz and Waisenhausplatz.
+This is possible because the current tenant, the Bern Cantonal Police, is setting up a new police centre in Niederwangen (relocation in 2028).
+Furthermore, the city plans to upgrade Hodlerstrasse in sync with the planned new museum building; part of that includes moving the exit of the Metro Parking car park to a different location and making a coordinated effort to press ahead with efforts to redesign Bärenplatz and Waisenhausplatz.
 The costs for upgrading Hodlerstrasse are not yet known; they must now be clarified in detail based on the result of the competition.
-There is an initial guideline for the costs involved in moving the Metro-Parking exit: these are expected to come to around CHF 9 million (construction costs and loss of revenue due to unusable parking spaces).
-The question as to who will cover these costs and to what extent is the subject of ongoing negotiations between the Kunstmuseum and the city.
+Negotiations between the Kunstmuseum and the city are currently in progress to determine who will cover which percentage of the costs involved in moving the Metro Parking exit.
+The Wyss Foundation Europe has contractually pledged 5 million francs to Kunstmuseum Bern for the relocation of the Metro Parking exit.

 Multiple benefits

 Experience gained through construction projects at other museums in Switzerland shows that a new building causes visitor interest to increase substantially in the first few years.
 Later, its popularity will hinge on the exhibition programme again.
-The new replacement building will make it possible to offer more attractive services and art experiences, and that will provide an opportunity to sustainably increase visitor numbers.
+The replacement building will make it possible to offer more attractive services and art experiences, and that will provide an opportunity to sustainably increase visitor numbers.
 The aim is to increase the long-term average number of visitors by 25%.
-Studies show that the cultural audience generally attaches great importance not only to the cultural offering but also the catering options.
-A soon to be completed study by the Tourism Research Unit of the University of Bern shows that the total annual gross added value of the Kunstmuseum in Canton Bern amounts to around CHF 10.5 million.
-For 100,000 visitors in a year, this comes to approx. CHF 100 per admission.
+Studies show that the cultural audience generally attaches great importance not only to the cultural offering but also the food service options.
+A study by the Tourism Research Unit of the University of Bern that was carried out by Kunstmuseum Bern in 2024 shows that the total annual gross added value generated by Kunstmuseum Bern in Canton Bern amounts to around 10.5 million francs.
+For 100,000 visitors in a year, this comes to approx. 100 francs per admission.

 The Kunstmuseum Bern of the future offers a unique, holistic artistic and cultural experience with national and international appeal.
 Kunstmuseum Bern appeals to everyone and inspires engagement with art and social values, encounters, dialogue and interactions.